-This trip gives you the chance to source cacao with us while traveling consciously, provide service, explore cultures, and enjoy the vast beauty that Uganda has to offer.
-Together we will source cacao and coffee from one of our direct trade farming partners, volunteer planting trees, explore remote interiors and wildlife of central Uganda.
+This trip gives you the chance to source cacao with us while exploring other cultures, doing fun activities, and enjoying the vast beauty that Uganda has to offer.
+Together we will source cacao and coffee from one of our direct trade farming partners, volunteer planting trees, and explore the remote interiors and wildlife of central Uganda.

 We will be staying in guesthouses, lodges & hotels.
-Although we try to accommodate single rooms for singles and families, there may be some locations with limited room capacity where you will be grouped with a same gender roommate (in separate beds).
-However, you'll find every hotel to be comfortable and clean, and will absolutely love the culture and aesthetics that come with it.
+Families will have their own room while single travelers will share a room with a travel mate of the same gender.
+You'll find every hotel to be comfortable and clean with plenty of space, and will absolutely love the culture and aesthetics that come with it.

-The average high in Feb is 85F, the average low is 65F.
-Average rainfall is 2 inches in Feb.
+The average high in February is 85°F, the average low is 65°F. Average rainfall is 2 inches in February.
 We are expecting dry, warm and sunny weather.

 Considerations While Packing

-Please pack light and contain your items to one cary on personal bag such as a backpack, and a single checked bag such as a duffel bag or roller.
+Please pack light and contain your items to one carry-on personal bag such as a backpack, and a single checked bag such as a duffel bag or roller.
 It will be hot (so shorts are common) but lightweight long pants are useful also for visits to the farms to protect you from mosquitos and brush.